The 3 “Rs” of Sentencing Storytelling.

 Understanding these three categories will get your story juices flowing and serve as a roadmap for everything you do to prepare for sentencing.
 In other words, knowing the 3 Rs will help you identify, shape, and tell your most powerful and persuasive sentencing stories.

 So, let’s dig in.

-Reasons are not excuses.
-Reasons are designed to counter the government’s narrative and give the judge a different perspective on the case and client.
-When offering up reasons for the offense, what the client is really saying is, “Yes, your honor, I did it.
+These stories reveal deeper, often hidden truths about the case and client that put the conduct in context.
+Revelation stories are designed to counter the government’s narrative and give the judge a different perspective on the case and client.
+What the client is really saying is, “Yes, your honor, I did it.
 I accept full responsibility.
 In order to help you make the right decision in this case, it is important for you to understand exactly what led to my crimes.
 Once you take that journey with me, you will have a better understanding of who I am and why I did what I did.”